×

 If you are thinking about moving to Edinburgh, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "As of 2021, the average cost of a property in Edinburgh is approximately £300,000.
 However, prices can vary significantly depending on the area and type of property.
 For example, a one-bedroom flat in the city centre may cost around £200,000, while a larger family home in a more suburban area could cost upwards of £500,000.
-It's also worth noting that Edinburgh's property market has seen consistent growth in recent years, so these prices are likely to continue rising," commented one expat who made the move to Edinburgh.
+It's also worth noting that Edinburgh's property market has seen consistent growth in recent years, so these prices are likely to continue rising," said one expat who made the move to Edinburgh.

 Should I buy or rent a home in Edinburgh?